Overview

 We believe a carefully selected portfolio of competitively advantaged businesses purchased at attractive valuations is key to generating attractive long-term investment returns.

-We seek to purchase shares in Quality Growth companies when their growth opportunities are underappreciated and not properly discounted in their current market value.
-We identify Quality Growth companies based on the durability of their competitive advantages, the opportunity for reinvestment to drive future growth, and management proficiency.
+We seek to purchase shares in quality growth companies when their growth opportunities are underappreciated and not properly discounted in their current market value.
+We identify quality growth companies based on the durability of their competitive advantages, the opportunity for reinvestment to drive future growth, and management proficiency.
 We believe that business quality, valuation, and capital structure are key variables in supporting a “margin of safety” for an investment idea.
-In this vein, an ideal potential investment is a Quality Growth company that can be bought at an attractive valuation.
+In this vein, an ideal potential investment is a quality growth company that can be bought at an attractive valuation.
 If our investment thesis proves out, we have purchased superior growth at a reasonable price.
 If our thesis is wrong, we still own a quality business and the downside to our investment should be somewhat limited.

 Our research process places a strong emphasis on identifying the source of a company’s competitive advantage and underwriting the durability of that competitive advantage.
 As a result, we focus our research on industry structure to ensure a deep understanding of competitive threats within an industry and growth prospects for each sector.
 Ultimately, we seek companies that can sustainably grow free cash flow per share while earning attractive and/or improving returns on capital.
 Governance, management incentives, and corporate culture are also critical focus areas for our research.